WICG/turtledove/FLEDGE.md

     *   The `reportingTimeout` field is `navigator.runAdAuction()` auctionConfig’s `reportingTimeout` capped to 5000 ms if provided, or a default timeout of 50 ms otherwise.

 *   `directFromSellerSignals` is an object that may contain the following fields:
     *   `perBuyerSignals`: Like `auctionConfig.perBuyerSignals`, but passed via the [directFromSellerSignals](#25-additional-trusted-signals-directfromsellersignals) mechanism.
-These are the signals whose subresource URL ends in `?perBuyerSignals=[origin]`.
     *   `auctionSignals`: Like `auctionConfig.auctionSignals`, but passed via the [directFromSellerSignals](#25-additional-trusted-signals-directfromsellersignals) mechanism.
-These are the signals whose subresource URL ends in `?auctionSignals`.

 The `reportWin()` function's reporting happens by calling `sendReportTo()`, same as for `reportResult()`, in the short-term, but will eventually go through the Private Aggregation API.
 Once the Private Aggregation API is the only allowed reporting mechanism available in Protected Audience, the `interestGroup` object passed to `generateBid()` will be available to `reportWin()`.